-Filed by the e registrant 🗷 Filed by a party other than the registrant \Box Chec k the a appropriate box: X Preli minary Proxy Statem ent Conf idential, for Use of t he Commission Only (as permitted by Rule 14a-6(e)(2)) Defin nitive Proxy Statemen nt Defin nitive Additional Ma terials Solic eiting Material Pursua ant to §240.14a-12 AG Mortgage Investment Trust, Inc. (Name of registrant as specified in its charter) (Name of person(s) filing proxy statement, if other than the registrant) Payn nent of filing fee (Check the e appropriate box): X No fe ee required Fee c ee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11 (1) Title of each class of of securities to which transaction applies: (2) Aggregate number of of securities to which transaction applies: (3) ner underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing d state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee p paid previously with preliminary materials.
-Chec ck box if any part of t he fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Filed by the registrant $\boxtimes$

+Check t he appro priate box: Prelimi nary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) X Definit ive Proxy Statement Definit ive Additional Materials Soliciti ng Material Pursuant to §240.14a-12 AG Mortgage Investment Trust, Inc. (Name of registrant as specified in its charter) (Name of person(s) filing proxy statement, if other than the registrant) Paymer nt of filin g fee (Check the appropriate box): X No fee required Fee cor mputed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11 (1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee pai d previously with preliminary materials. box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid asly.
 Identify the previous filing by Registration Statement number, or the Form or Schedule and the date of its filing.

-) Form n, Schedule, or Registration Statement No.:
+(1) Amount previously paid: (2) Form, Schedule, or Registration Statement No.: (3) Filing party:

-) Filin ng party:

-Date e filed: